itz-deeptanshu/DefaultGuard/README.md

 default, built around two core problems:

-1. **Imbalanced data** — most borrowers repay, so a naive model just predicts "repaid" for everyone and looks accurate while being useless.
+1. **Imbalanced data** — most borrowers repay, so a naive model just predicts "repaid" for everyone and looks accurate while being useless
-2. **Asymmetric business cost** — missing a real defaulter is far more expensive than wrongly rejecting a good customer, so the decision threshold should reflect that, not sit at a default 0.5.
+2. **Asymmetric business cost** — missing a real defaulter is far more expensive than wrongly rejecting a good customer, so the decision threshold should reflect that, not sit at a default 0.5

 ## Files